Financial-Times/treecreeper/packages/tc-api-graphql/README.md

 An [optional] array of type names to exclude from neo4j-graphql-js augmentation.
 This should list all types which get data from sources other than the neo4j

+#### `schemaInstance` [optional]

+An instance of `tc-schema-sdk`.
+This can be used to host multiple graphql APIs running off multiple different schemas within the same application.

 ## Example

 ```js